Learn and study general biblical subjects with a Bible quiz.

 Jesus was not accepted in his hometown of Nazareth as the Messiah when He started preaching.

-He left Nazareth and moved to Capernaum to start preaching and spreading the good news
+He left Nazareth and moved to Capernaum to start preaching and spreading the gospel news.

 Matthew 4:12-13